 The canal connects the Garonne to the Étang de Thau on the Mediterranean and along with the 193 kilometer (120 mile) long Canal de Garonne forms the Canal des Deux Mers, joining the Atlantic to the Mediterranean.
 The canal runs from the city of Toulouse down to the Étang de Thau near the Mediterranean.
 The Canal was constructed from 1666 to 1681.

 Standing on the l'aude bridge looking east back at the village of Trebes.
 This is a small village, 7 kilometers east of Carcassonne and 3 kilometers southwest of Rustiques.
-This is (at least when we were there) the closest grocery store to Rustiques.
+This is (at least when we were there) the closest grocery store to our house rental in Rustiques.

 Exploring the Medieval City of Carcassonne, France